Andorra

 Environment

-There is no developed criminal market for flora in Andorra – and no evidence of flora being brought illegally into or out of the country.
-Similarly, no significant criminal market for fauna exists in Andorra.
-While non-renewable resource crimes are not overly present in Andorra, the trafficking and laundering of precious metals and minerals does occur, albeit on a small scale.
-Jewellery is one of Andorra’s most significant commercial sectors, and several cases have been recorded of Andorran citizens being involved in the illicit trafficking of gold and diamonds.
-Additionally, illegally mined gold in France has allegedly been smuggled into Andorra and sold.
-The country was once considered a tax haven, which has probably increased the likelihood of the existence of money laundering schemes related to the trade in natural resources.
-Overall, evidence suggests that the criminal market for non-renewable resources in Andorra is limited.
-However, as gold and diamonds act as facilitating products for money laundering, there may be a larger market than realized.
+While non-renewable resource crimes are infrequent in Andorra with minimal influence on society and accruing limited value, the trafficking and laundering of precious metals and minerals does occur, albeit on a small scale.
+Jewellery is one of Andorra’s most significant commercial sectors, and several cases have been recorded of Andorran citizens illicitly trafficking of gold and diamonds.
+The country was once considered a tax haven, which has probably increased the likelihood of money laundering schemes related to the trade in natural resources.

 Drugs